OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Service.md

 Specifies the service name of the service to be changed.
 Wildcard characters aren't permitted.
 You can use the pipeline to send a service name to `Set-Service`.

+> [!NOTE]
+> Typically, `Set-Service` only operates on Windows services and not drivers.
+However, if you
+> specify the name of a driver, `Set-Service` can target the driver.

 ```yaml
 Type: System.String
 Parameter Sets: Name